Electrical Safety, Residential

 Intermittent beeping every 4 to 5 seconds alerts a carbon monoxide leak, which means you need to call the fire department.

 The emitted signals should stop by replacing the batteries with new ones, and the device is ready to work again.
+If the signals persist even after the battery replacement, your device has reached its end-of-life.

 It is important to remember these indicators and immediately replace your carbon monoxide alarm to prevent CO poisoning.